Nusa Dua: Geger Beach

 Geger Beach is located in Sawangan, about 3 kilometers from the southern area of Nusa Dua.
 The sea there is calm, which allows farmers to grow seaweed in the area, as well as being an attractive place for tourists to swim.

 Water Blow

 Water Blow is located in the ITDC district where large waves of sea water from the Indian Ocean continually crash against the jagged limestone edges of a cliff.
 The water blow is the outcome of the narrowing crag below the cliff face that channels irregular surges of water that can reach several meters high, up to 30 meters high from its base following strong currents.
-It only occurs on high tide.
+It only occurs at high tide.

 The area provides a 240-degree lookout and the tormented shapes of volcanic rock make for a dramatic seascape.
 The site is bordered by guardrails and there is a small entrance fee.